williancb-alt/Jenkins-Project/README.md

-#Jenkins Project for CI/CD Pipeline
-This project aims to deploy a simple Continuous Integration and Continuous Deployment (CI/CD) pipeline utilizing Jenkins, Docker containers, and GitHub as the source code repository.
-The goal is to automate the build and deployment process, allowing seamless integration of code updates with minimal manual intervention.
+This project demonstrates the creation of a Continuous Integration and Continuous Deployment (CI/CD) pipeline using Jenkins, Docker, and GitHub to automate the process of building, testing, and deploying application code.
+By integrating Jenkins Pipeline scripts with GitHub repositories, the setup enables automatic code synchronization and execution of build tasks on Docker-based cloud nodes.
+The pipeline is configured to poll GitHub every five minutes for new changes, triggering automated workflows that minimize the need for manual intervention and streamline collaborative software delivery efforts.

-The project is supported by comprehensive documentation delivered to Maria, which details the setup and configuration steps.
-The pipeline is created using Jenkins Pipeline Scripts managed through the Source Code Management (SCM) system integrated with GitHub.
-This setup allows automatic synchronization between Jenkins and the latest project code hosted in GitHub.

-Using cloud-based Jenkins nodes configured to run as Docker agents, this project facilitates automation by regularly polling GitHub for code changes.
-Jenkins is configured with the "Trigger Poll SCM" feature, which checks every five minutes for new commits or updates in the GitHub repository.
-Upon detecting a change, Jenkins automatically triggers pipeline execution, running the necessary build, test, and deployment steps without requiring interaction from other development teams.

-This approach ensures continuous delivery of updated application code with enhanced speed, reliability, and reduced manual oversight.
-The use of Docker containers for Jenkins agents improves scalability and isolation, while the integration with GitHub provides a streamlined developer workflow for code collaboration and automation.
+#Project Purpose:
+Deploy a simple CI/CD pipeline using Jenkins, Docker, and GitHub to automate code integration and deployment.

+#Documentation:
+Full project documentation provided (delivered to Maria) explaining setup, configuration, and usage.

+#Pipeline Management:
+Uses Jenkins Pipeline scripts managed through Source Code Management (SCM).

+#GitHub Integration:
+The pipeline pulls source code from a GitHub repository, enabling automatic synchronization with the latest changes.

+#Automation:
+Jenkins automates the build, test, and deployment processes using cloud-based Docker nodes as build agents.

+#Polling Mechanism:
+Jenkins is configured to poll GitHub every 5 minutes for code changes using the "Trigger Poll SCM" feature.

+#Triggering Pipeline Runs:
+On detecting code updates, Jenkins triggers pipeline runs that execute the necessary commands to update and deploy the application.

+#Minimal Manual Intervention:
+The automation minimizes manual interactions with other teams and speeds up the development lifecycle.

+#Benefits:
+*Ensures continuous integration and delivery of updated code *Improves deployment speed and reliability
+*Provides scalability and isolation via Docker-based Jenkins agents *Supports collaborative and efficient development workflows